 The outer part of the gloves is made from durable canvas with a hydrophobic C6 coating, which repels moisture and provides oil resistance.
 The knuckles are protected by 3mm EVA foam, effectively absorbing impacts.
 The palm side features water- and abrasion-resistant leather, made using DuraHide technology.
 To enhance durability, the gloves use a Gunn Cut Finger construction, which repositions seams in areas prone to wear.

-cuff with drawstring
+cuff with ribbing

 protective standards

-- 2: abrasion resistance (rated 0-4)
+- 2: abrasion resistance (on a scale of 0–4)

-- 2: cut resistance (rated 0-5)
+- 2: cut resistance (on a scale of 0–5)

-- 2: tear resistance (rated 0-4)
+- 2: tear resistance (on a scale of 0–4)

-- 3: puncture resistance (rated 0-4)
+- 3: puncture resistance (on a scale of 0–4)

 main features